Italy stops 35 migrants from getting off rescue ship in port

 “You can imagine the condition of the people.
 It is very devastating,” he said.

-The Humanity 1 has not yet received orders to leave the port, as specified in the directive signed by three Italian ministers Friday night.
+The Humanity 1 has not received orders to leave the port, as specified in the directive signed by three Italian ministers Friday night.
 It specified the ship could remain in Italian waters just long enough to determine which passengers were vulnerable, defined as minors and people with medical emergencies.

 “Everyone has a right to disembark, and we expect everyone can disembark,’’ Schauseil said.
 “We do not think this is valid under international law.”

+After being asked to navigate into the port, the Norway-flagged Geo Barents, carrying 572 migrants, was expected to arrive early Sunday afternoon, Doctors Without Borders said.
+It entered Italian waters east of Sicily over the weekend to seek protection from storm-swollen seas.

-Three other ships carrying rescued migrants remained at sea, two in Italian waters and one in international waters, after the crews made repeated requests for safe ports.
+Two other ships carrying rescued migrants remained at sea, one in Italian waters and one in international waters, despite repeated requests for safe ports.

+The German-run Rise Above, carrying 93, also was in Italian waters due to the weather, but spokeswoman Hermine Poschmann said Sunday that the crew had not received any communication from Italian authorities.

+Poschmann described cramped conditions on the relatively small 25-meter ship and said the crew had to calm upset migrants who saw land Friday but could not reach it.

-The Ocean Viking, operated by the European charity SOS Mediteranee, with 234 migrants on board, remained in international waters, south of the Strait of Messina.
+The Ocean Viking, operated by the European charity SOS Mediteranee, with 234 migrants on board, remained in international waters, south of the Strait of Messina, and did not receive instructions to proceed to a port, a spokesman said Sunday.
+Its first rescue was 16 days ago.

-The confrontational stance taken by Premier Giorgia Meloni’s government is reminiscent of the standoffs orchestrated by Matteo Salvini, now Meloni’s infrastructure minister in charge of ports, during his brief 2018-2019 stint as interior minister.
+The confrontational stance taken by Meloni’s government is reminiscent of the standoffs orchestrated by Matteo Salvini, now Meloni’s infrastructure minister in charge of ports, during his brief 2018-2019 stint as interior minister.

 Italy’s new government is insisting the countries whose flags the charity-run ships fly must take in the migrants.
 Late Friday, Piantedosi described such vessels as “islands” under the jurisdiction of the flag countries.